goncharov965/Data-Analytics-Books/README.md

-Hi, I`m Yevhen and it`s my Data Analytics library.
+Hi, I'm Yevhen and it's my Data Analytics library.

 Here you can find books and my summaries(in future) about Python, Analysis, AI and more.